WeegeeNumbuh1/FlightGazer/README.md

 **Q:** I broke it 🥺<br>
 **A:** Try running the updater first.
 If it's still broken, uninstall then reinstall FlightGazer.

-**Q:** I restarted my system but it took longer for my display to start.
+**Q:** I restarted/updated my system but it took longer for FlightGazer to start.
 What's going on?<br>
-**A:** The initialization script that starts FlightGazer checks if there are any updates to the dependencies it uses.
+**A:** The initialization script that starts FlightGazer checks if there are any updates to the dependencies it uses.<br>
 If it has been over three (3) months since it last checked, then the next time it restarts, it will run these checks.
-It usually only adds a minute or two to the startup time, but if your internet connection is slow or the system is loaded with other processes, then it could take longer.
+It usually takes a few minutes to do this, but if your internet connection is slow or the system is loaded with other processes, then it could take longer.

+**Q:** Okay, but this update is taking a *really long* time.
+Then, it just stops after awhile.
+Is it broken?<br>
+**A:** First, restart the whole system.
+Then, let FlightGazer do the update again (it should do this automatically at system startup).
+If it stops again, try starting FlightGazer one more time.
+It should succeed at this point.<br>

 **Q:** I see a dot on the right of the aircraft readout display.
 What is it?<br>
 **A:** That is an indicator of how many aircraft are within your defined area.
 The number of dots lit up indicate how many are present.
 There will always be at least one lit up, all the way to 6.
 If the number is greater than 1, FlightGazer will start switching between aircraft to show you what else is flying in your area.